Radisson Blu Plaza Hotel, Oslo

 Radisson Blu Plaza Hotel, Oslo, formerly Radisson SAS Plaza Hotel, Oslo, known locally as Oslo Plaza, is situated in Oslo city centre.
-At 117 m tall, it is Norway's second tallest building.
+At 117 m tall, it is Norway's third tallest building and the tallest building in Oslo.

+History

 The building was designed by the architectural firm White Arkitekter and completed in 1989.
 The hotel was officially opened on 14 March 1990, by King Olav V of Norway.
 In 1992, a footbridge was built between the hotel and the Oslo Spektrum arena.
-The hotel was remodeled in 2012.
+The footbridge has since been removed as part of the renovation works of Oslo Spektrum in June 2025.
+The hotel was remodelled in 2012.

-The hotel has 37 floors and 678 rooms.
-There are a total of 1,500 beds, 140 business rooms and 20 suites.
-The tower's foundations are concrete, and it has reflective glass façades.
-The uppermost floors are tapered with a steep diagonal roof on one side, leading to a sharp ridge.
-It also has an external glass elevator, which travels up to the bar/restaurant at the top.
-A lower block, three floors tall, contains the entrance, a lobby, restaurants and conference rooms.

-A swimming pool and a sauna are found on the thirty-third and thirty-fourth floors (the top of the building).

 Jennifer Fairgate

 The hotel is known for the death of an unidentified woman in room 2805 on June 3, 1995.
 She had checked in as "Jennifer Fairgate", misspelling the surname as "Fergate".
 A man named "Lois Fairgate" was listed with her, but his identity remains unknown.
 She gave a false address in Verlaine, Belgium, and her death was ruled a suicide by a 9mm pistol.
 However, there was no blood or residue on her hand, no ID was found, and all clothing tags had been removed, leading to speculation that she was a covert operative.
 The case was featured in Netflix's Unsolved Mysteries in October 2020.

+Facilities

+The hotel has 37 floors and 678 rooms.
+There are a total of 1,500 beds, 140 business rooms and 20 suites, including the King Suite and Polar Suite on the thirty-second floor and the Reder Suite on the thirty-first floor.
+The tower's foundations are concrete, and it has reflective glass façades.
+The uppermost floors are tapered with a skillion - a steep diagonal roof on one side, leading to a sharp ridge.
+It also has an external glass elevator, which travels up to the bar/restaurant at the top.

+A lower block, three floors tall, contains the entrance, a lobby, a bar, a restaurant, the breakfast dining room and conference rooms.
+The largest conference room is the 858m^{2} Sonja Henie Ballroom, capable of holding 1,000 guests and has a stage area.

+The Top, encompassing the thirty-third and thirty-fourth floor, consisting of a fine-dining restaurant and bar on the thirty-fourth floor and the Terrace, a more traditional restaurant on the thirty-fifth floor with a view of the Oslofjord.
+This can be accessed by the public from a glass elevator which travels up the side of the building.
+At ground level, there is Chicago Pizza & Brew (previously Galway Bay bar), accessible from both inside and outside the hotel which serves as a pizza bar.

+Guest facilities include a sauna and a swimming pool are found on the thirty-fourth and thirty-fifth floors respectively (the top of the building).
+There is also a gym with fitness equipment on the thirty-seventh floor right in the tapered roof of the building.
+A baggage storage service and concierge are available in the lobby area for guests.